 In December 2019, the FASB issued ASU 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes which is intended to simplify various aspects related to accounting for income taxes.
 The standard is effective for fiscal years, and interim periods within those years, beginning after December 15, 2020, with early adoption permitted.
-The standard will be adopted upon the effective date for us beginning January 1, 2021.
-We are currently evaluating the effects of the standard on our consolidated financial statements and related disclosures.
+The standard will be adopted upon the effective date for us beginning January 1, 2021 on a retrospective basis.
+We believe that the adoption of ASU 2019-12 will have minimal impact on our consolidated financial Statements and related disclosures.